When the value of an estate is small there are two options that can simplify the process.

 If there is real property but the total value of the estate in under $15,000, Letters Probate (if there is an Executor) or Letters of Administration (if there is no Executor) are still required but the local registrar can prepare them.
 This means that no application for probate or administration needs to be made.
 A person who is entitled to apply for Letters Probate (the Executor) or Letters of Administration (beneficiary, next-of-kin or other person who has the consent of others with more priority under the law) can contact the local registrar to determine the required documents to have the local registrar prepare the letters for them.
 There is a small fee for this.

-A kit for making this application may be available at your local Court of Queen's Bench.
+A kit for making this application may be available at your local Court of King's Bench.

 The Memorandum to the Judge also includes an affidavit setting out who is entitled to share in the estate, information about creditors and their claims, and details about funeral expenses.